Shourav-Deb/Citrus-Net/README.md

 ## 📂 Dataset
-- We used the [**Citrus Fruit Dataset**](https://data.mendeley.com/datasets/bxfgvsn9kw/6) containing high-quality images of citrus fruits for training, validation, and testing.
+- I used the [**Citrus Fruit Dataset**](https://data.mendeley.com/datasets/bxfgvsn9kw/6) containing high-quality images of citrus fruits for training, validation, and testing.